-If you’ve had a policy in place and booked your trip before the pandemic hit the UK in mid-March, you should still be covered for coronavirus-related disruption.
-And don’t forget, this includes UK holidays too.
+If you’ve had a policy in place before the pandemic hit the UK in March 2020, you may still be covered for coronavirus-related disruption.
 But before booking anything new, check with your insurer to see what sort of cover you’d have if:

 For details of the travel cover offered through HSBC policies, see our coronavirus travel guidance.

-As coronavirus is a known event, you may struggle to get cover for coronavirus-related cancellations.
-But there are plenty of other things you’ll be covered for, such as:
+As coronavirus is a known event, you may struggle to get coronavirus-related cancellation cover.
+But there are plenty of other things you’ll likely be covered for, such as:

 To find out more, read should you get travel insurance?

 If you decide to get travel insurance, it makes sense to buy it as soon as you book your holiday.
-Because as well as covering you while you’re away, travel insurance could also cover you for things that might go wrong before you travel, such as:
+Because, as well as covering you while you’re away, travel insurance can also cover you for things that might go wrong before you travel, such as:

 If you’re planning 2 or more trips within a 12-month period, then annual or ‘multi-trip cover’ is usually cheaper.
-Although it depends on where you're travelling to and how long you’re going for, so compare the cost and cover against a single-trip policy before buying.
+Although it depends on where you're travelling to and how long you’re going for, so compare the cost against single-trip cover before buying a policy.

 We’re no longer selling single and multi-trip travel insurance policies to new customers.